 Beard came to CSUB after coaching at the University of Portland during the 2014 and 2015 seasons serving as the outfield and hitting coach for 19-year head coach, Chris Sperry.
 In 2014, Coach Beard was the Head Baseball Coach in the West Coast Collegiate League for the Portland Lobos.

-An 18-year veteran, started his coaching career soon after playing and graduating from Oregon State University in 1997, serving as the head baseball coach at Central Catholic High School (1998-2001) in Portland, Ore.
+A 20-year veteran, Beard started his coaching career soon after playing at and graduating from Oregon State University in 1997, serving as the Head Baseball Coach at Central Catholic High School (1998-2001) in Portland, Ore.

-The Hawks hurlers’ won the conference pitching title all nine seasons in record-breaking form including team ERA (1.36) and strikeouts (470).
-25 of Beard's players were selected in the Major League Baseball amateur draft including current Big Leaguers, Darrel Ceciliani, Jr. (fourth round, MLB, NY Mets) and Steve Ames (MLB, Florida Marlins).
+Twenty five of Beard's players were selected in the Major League Baseball amateur draft including Big Leaguers, Darrel Ceciliani, Jr. (fourth round, MLB, NY Mets) and Steve Ames (MLB, Florida Marlins).

-Over the years, 34 of Beard's players were selected in the Major League Baseball Amateur Draft and 62 players earned a scholarship to play in power conferences around the country.
+Over the years, 34 of Beard's players were selected in the Major League Baseball Amateur Draft and 62 student-athletes earned a scholarship to play in power conferences around the country.

-Prior to his arrival at OSU, Beard was a walk on at Linn Benton CC where he served as the programs team captain for Head Coach Greg Hawk.
-The Roadrunners earned back to back Championship Tournament appearance in 1992 and 1993.
+Prior to his arrival at OSU, Beard was a walk-on at Linn Benton CC, where he served as the program's team captain for Head Coach Greg Hawk.
+As a two-way player, Beard helped the Roadrunners earn back-to-back Championship Tournament appearances in 1992 and 1993.